cefriel/mapping-template/README.md

 - `getListMapValue(Map<K, List<V>> listMap, K key)`: if `checkMap(listMap, key)` is `true` returns the value for `key` in `listMap`, otherwise returns an empty list.
 - `getRDFReaderFromFile(String filename)` and `getRDFReaderFromString(String s)`: returns dynamically a RDFReader from a RDF file or string
 - `getXMLReaderFromFile(String filename)` and `getXMLReaderFromString(String s)`: returns dynamically a XMLReader from a RDF file or string
+- `getJSONReaderFromFile(String filename)` and `getJSONReaderFromString(String s)`: returns dynamically a JSONReader from a RDF file or string
 - `mergeResults(List<Map<String,String>> results, List<Map<String,String>> otherResults)`: merge two lists of results obtained from queries

 ##### `$map`